Thursday March 31, 2011

 Or maybe announce that she'll become one of Harry Reid's cowboy poets. (permalink)

 In Control.
 James Lileks has previously complained about overly-complex remote controls: "Today's remotes have more buttons than a Prussian lancer's dress uniform!
 Why, in my day remotes were the size of heirloom Bibles, and they had one button: on!"

-I first saw a remote control in 1960 at the home of my friend Marty in Philadelphia.
+I first saw a remote control in 1960 at the home of my friend Marty Hayes in Northeast Philadelphia.
 His dad was a well-to-do psychiatrist and the family always had the latest cars and gadgets.